SillyTavern/SillyTavern-Docs/Extras/Installation.md

 While still in your command prompt window inside the Extras installation folder...

 1. Make sure your conda environment is active (if you used the Conda install method)
-2. Type `activate extras` if the environment was not active.
+2. Type `activate extras` if the environment is not active.
 3. Type `python server.py --enable-modules=YOUR,SELECTED,MODULE,LIST,HERE`
-4. Extras server will load.
+4. The extras server will load.
 5. After a while it will show you a URL at the end.
 For local installs, this defaults to `http://localhost:5100`.
 6. Copy the API URL.